Date: 2017 – 2019

 While some progress has been made in applying forest-smart approaches to aspects of large-scale mining (LSM), challenges remain.
 For artisanal and small-scale mining operations, which are typically informal or illegal and lack the capacity (and incentives) to mitigate their impacts, the challenges for applying forest-smart approaches are considerable.

 In 2017, the PROFOR contracted Levin Sources, as lead of a consortium of expert organisations including Fauna & Flora International and Swedish Geological AB, to produce case studies on the impacts of extractive industries in several countries across four continents.
 The study recognises the diversity of impacts associated with both Large-scale Mining (LSM) and Artisanal and Small-scale Mining (ASM) – the impacts of the latter being largely understudied.
 Two studies were therefore undertaken in order to draw lessons on ‘forest-smart mining’:

 - ASM in forest landscapes.

-Levin Sources is currently undertaking a series of case studies to identify and analyse good and bad practices of ASM in forest landscapes.
-Central questions to the study are:
+Levin Sources undertook a series of case studies to identify and analyse good and bad practices of ASM in forest landscapes.
+Central questions to the study were:

 - What are the conditions that must be in place for ‘forest-smart’ ASM to be possible?